 DUOTRIS.
 Two great Tetris-like games on one disk.
+Similar to the popular Russian stratone disk.
 Similar to the popular Russian strategy game, both of the versions add new twists of their own.
 Written in Turbo Pascal, both are high quality games.
 128K ok (Disk #116)